-Aspect 5.1 Erosion and Sedim ent Control (Water Quality Control) Objective Maintain the health of any impacted nearby waterbodies.
+Aspect 5.1 Erosion and Sediment Control (Water Quality Control) Objective Maintain the health of any impacted nearby waterbodies.
 Management Strategy Site environmental induction to address: The issues concerned with the conservation of water usage in construction activities.
 The issue of water quality and protective measures to prevent avoidable discharge into, or contamination of, waterways or established drainage systems.
 Control Measures Project Manager shall ensure: Any water leaving the site must be compliant with the following discharge limits: Less than 50mg/L Turbidity, or 50 NTU, or less than 10% of the receiving environment (to IECA guidelines). pH must be betwn 6.5 and 8.5, and Zero oils, hydrocarbons, coarse material, cement or other chemicals can be present in discharge (by visible inspection).
 Wet discharge must be managed.
 This includes designated areas for washing out of concrete trucks, concrete pumps, paint, masonry cutting, and plaster.
-Refer to C-PLA- 014 for more information.
+Refer to C-PLA-014 for more information.
 Painter to utilise environmental washup facility Use of water for wet trades' clean-up is minimal.
 Paint, solvents, oils etc. are correctly stored.
 Stockpiles of bulk materials are located well clear of any waterway or drainage systems, protected by sediment fences, and covered by tarp, seed, mulch or chemical binder wherever possible.
 Inspect erosion and sediment control measures daily and after rain events.
 Maintain erosion and sediment controls until disturbed surfaces are restored.
 Limit plant/equipment movements on surfaces susceptible to erosion and unsealed areas.
 Suspend construction during and/or after heavy rain if erosion and sediment cannot be controlled.
 Minimise on-site storage time of spoil or other eroding materials in stockpiles and/or skip bins.
 Where available, a recycled water source will be used for dust suppression.
 If water discharge compliance can't be achieved, contaminated water is to be disposed to sewer under Trade Waste Agreement, or collected by a licenced contractor to licenced facility.
 Roadways can be swept, not washed down.
 Machine operated street sweepers shall be used to ensure spoil and debris does not get tracked onto Council or RMS Roads.
 The frequency of use shall be increased during periods of unfavourable weather Work in or around watercourses should be managed to minimise impact in accordance with Watpac plan C-PLA-014.
-Sediment basins: Refer to C-PLA-014 for establishing, managing and servicing sediment basins.
-During bulk excavation, truck shakers shall be installed at all exit points to manage spoil within the site.
-These shall be at least 6m in length.
-The bottom shall be lined with geotech fabric Provide spill kits and training to relevant workers on the use of spill kits Refer to C-PLA-014, Erosion and Sediment Control Guide, for a detailed manual on following ESC Plans and establishing on site.
-Performance No incidents of inadvertent waste of water.
-Indicators No run-off of sediment No pollution or contamination of waterways.
+Sediment basins: Refer to C-PLA-014 for establishing, managing and servicing Performance Indicators Refer to C-PLA-014, Erosion and Sediment Control Guide, for a detailed manual on following ESC Plans and establishing on site.
+No incidents of inadvertent waste of water.
+No run-off of sediment No pollution or contamination of waterways.
 Reporting Daily monitoring reflected in daily site diary entries when required Weekly Inspections undertaken and recorded on the Weekly Environment Inspection Form (C-FRM-061)

 Applicable Permits Authority from local Council and/or NSW EPA required prior to discharge to stormwater.
 Written authorisation to be obtained.
 Trade Waste Permit from Sydney Water required if discharge to sewer infrastructure is required.
 Reference Managing Urban Stormwater: Soils and Construction.
 Volume 1, 4th Edition.
 Blue Book'.
 NSW EPA Approved Methods for the Sampling and Analysis of Water Pollutants in NSW Protection of the Environment Operations Act 1997 (NSW), Section 120 • Standard Methods for the Examination of Water and Wastewater, 20th Edition (APHA).
-Water Management Act 2000 (NSW) and Amendment Act 2010 Water Management (General) Regulation 2011 (NSW) SSD Conditions: B11, B22, C20, C35, C36 • REF Conditions: 7, 17, 19, 21 TTW Erosion & Sediment Control Plan (CIV-DNG-00-902)
+Water Management Act 2000 (NSW) and Amendment Act 2010 Water Management (General) Regulation 2011 (NSW) SSD Conditions: B11, B22, C20, C35, C36 • REF Conditions: 7, 17, 19, 21, 12 TTW Erosion & Sediment Control Plan (CIV-DNG-00-902) Training of Responsibilities under National Parks and Wildlife Act 1975 Department of Environment, Climate Change and Water (DECCW) Waste Classification Guidelines (2008)